Writing A Book Description By Thinking Like A Copywriter

 A good copywriter would start by planning each section of the writing project, perhaps with a few bullet points.

-An outline will give you a clear idea of what you want to include and where to cover it, even in a short block of text.
+An outline will give you a clear idea of what you want to include and where to cover it, even in a short text.

 If you do not do anything else, do this.
-It will help you order your thoughts and make writing your book description much easier.
+It will help you order your thoughts and simplify writing your book description.

 Copywriters know the importance of a great opening line.